 You’ve probably dealt with blurry photos before.
 You go to a site like Snapfish to order your holiday photos.
-After you upload them, an annoying little often pops up warning you that the resolution is too low.
+After you upload them, an annoying little exclamation point warning often pops up telling you that the resolution is too low.

 Low resolution just means that the image isn’t in sharp enough detail to print because of the low file size of the image.
 If you go ahead and print them, the pictures will come out unsatisfyingly blurry.
 The same thing can happen on your website — blurry photos — if you aren’t careful.
 Keep reading for tips to avoid this problem!

 no one likes blurry pictures

 This is me sending you a little warning icon as it applies to your website photography.
 Say you get photographs taken for your website.
 You have the photographer take whatever pictures they think is best (which is a good thing since hopefully your photographers knows their craft).

 But unless you make a point to communicate about it, the photographer may not be considering the intended use for the photos.
 After you get the final proofs, you’ll go to crop the beautiful new photos for your website (or your developer will), and the pictures end up blurry.
 No bueno.

 Now, whether or not you get this result will depend on the way you’re displaying your photo on your website.
 If it’s just a little thumbnail in the sidebar, like I have on the left here on my site, then you probably won’t have any issues.

 But if you’re going for a big “hero” image (basically just a big full-screen, full-width image at the top of a page) like I have on my homepage, then this is where you’re really going to want to pay attention to this next bit.